MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 * Like in the previous exercise, adapt the server name and root directory.

   > **Hint:** in the DNS exercise, you should have configured a wildcard domain
   > name like `*.john-doe.archidep.online`.
-This means that any domain you want
+This means that any subdomain you
-  > under `john-doe.archidep.online`, for example
+  > want under `john-doe.archidep.online`, for example
   > `todolist.john-doe.archidep.online`, should reach your server.
 * PHP FPM uses the [FastCGI protocol][fastcgi] to receive requests to execute PHP code.
 This means that you cannot use [nginx's `proxy_pass`